 Question 12.
 What if I’m not sure whether the University or ACE has reviewed the license or certification I earned?

-Todd: First, check the Office for Assessment of Professional and Workplace Learning (OAPWL) and American Council on Education (ACE) websites to see if those particular certifications have been reviewed.
-You can also email OAPWL and ACE to ask them if your credentials or certifications have been reviewed for college credit.
-If they have, OAWPL and/or ACE will provide you with instructions on what to do to have those credits awarded.
+Todd: First, check the University's Office of Professional Learning Reviews (OPLR) and American Council on Education (ACE) websites to see if those particular certifications have been reviewed.
+You can also email OPLR and ACE to ask them if your credentials or certifications have been reviewed for college credit.
+If they have, OPLR and/or ACE will provide you with instructions on what to do to have those credits awarded.

 If the credential has not been reviewed, then this could be an opportunity for you to earn credit by portfolio.
 For example, the New Jersey Emergency Medical Technician (EMT) certification has been reviewed and determined to be worth college credit.
 So if you have a current NJ EMT certification, and you submit the appropriate documentation for that, we will grant you the 6 credits that this particular credential has been determined to be worth.
 If you have an EMT license from six or seven other states, there is reciprocity for that review.
 But for the rest of the states, we don’t grant credit for every EMT license from every state because, oddly enough, the training for that is not standard in every state.
 So if you have background in that subject and you want to earn credit as a result of your EMT training and experience, that’s an area where you could write a portfolio and earn credit.
 The evidence you would provide might include your certifications, letters of support, letters of recognition, information about the curriculum you were responsible for covering during training and/or any reports you had to write in response to an emergency call.
 I’ve even seen a student create a mock video of how they would respond as an EMT to certain medical situations.